darwinop-ens/simulink/readme.txt

 About this library:

-At this time, only the "Software In Loop (SIL)" mode is supported and the robot must execute the program /darwin/Linux/project/instrumentation/instrumentation from the darwinop-ens repository located at https://github.com/darwinop-ens/darwin-op
+At this time, the "Software In Loop (SIL)" and "Hardware In Loop (HIL)" modes are supported:
+- During simulation, Matlab Simulink communicates with the robot using a custom instrumentation protocol with embedded program /darwin/Linux/project/instrumentation/instrumentation from the darwinop-op repository located at https://github.com/darwinop-ens/darwin-op

-This project is still under heavy development and might support embedded development "Hardware In Loop" (HIL) in the future.
+- During execution, Matlab generates a C++ program based on the Simulink model, this program is automatically sent, compiled and executed on the robot.

 Installation steps:

 1. Open Matlab
 2. Download zip file https://github.com/darwinop-ens/darwin-op/archive/master.zip
 3. Extract this archive to your local hard disk
-4. Browse to darwinoplib
-5. Execute script darwinoplib_setup.m
+4. Execute script darwinoplib_setup.m

 You should get "DarwinOP Target Path Setup Complete.", then you can select your language (English or French as of now).

-6. Restart Matlab
+5. Restart Matlab

 You should now have a Simulink library named "DarwinOP Lib", demos are located in darwinoplibdemos